drbunyod/odin-restaurant-page/README.md

-# odin-restaurant-page
-Project: Restaurant Page
+# Project: Restaurant Page
+My solution for the "Restaurant Page" project from The Odin Project.

+Live preview: